 After you have fully woken from the anaesthetic and had something to eat and drink, you or the hospital will need to arrange for someone to drive you home and you should not go home by public transport.
 If you go home on the same day as surgery you will need to have someone at home with you on the first night after surgery.

-You will be given a saline nasal spary which you should spray up the nostril on the side of the surgery twice a day for 2 weeks.
+You will be advised to buy a saline nasal spray from the chemist a few days after the surgery which you should spray up the nostril on the side of the surgery twice a day for 2 weeks.
 This helps to wash away any old blood and discharge from the nose.
 You may wipe your nose or sniff to clear it, but you must not blow your nose for two weeks.
 If you sneeze, try to keep your mouth open.

 Hot food and drink should be avoided for up to 24 hours after the operation as they can cause post operative bleeding.
 For the next week ensure that hot drinks are left to cool a bit before drinking them.